 Each year we celebrate Halloween in partnership with Camden Canals and Narrowboat Association who offer a trip through Islington Tunnel in a highly decorated boat.
 Staff in costume will take part in the event so far as staffing availability allows.
-Details of the 2014 event on this page are provisional and subject to alteration.
+All information on this page is provisional for 2019.

 The Halloween trip is a unique trip through Islington Tunnel at halloween on board one of London's community narrowboats specially decorated for the occasion with a friendly witch amongst the crew.
-Be prepared for some surprise sights in the darkness of the 193 year old tunnel!
+Be prepared for some surprise sights in the darkness of the 200 year old tunnel!
 You may also meet a witch on your journey or before or after it!
-Kids receive sweets on board and a free glowstick.
+Kids receive a free glowstick.

 Places are limited on each trip.
 Babies are counted even if they are carried in arms.
 The Canal Museum Trust sells boat trip places as agent for the Camden Canals and Narrowboat Association.
 You are advised to be at the museum at least 15 minutes before your trip - the boat cannot wait for latecomers.

 Expect the unexpected as you look around the London Canal Museum.
 There will be special activities for children in the museum so make sure you allow time for these either before or after your boat trip.
 (Before if you are catching one of the last boats of the evening).
 Look out for horrible sights and listen for screams!
-Explore the corridor of fear Listen to horrible noises, and look out for horrible pictures in unexpected places!
+Listen to horrible noises, and look out for horrible sights in unexpected places!

 If you leave it too late to book for the complete event including boat trip, or you don't wish to take the boat trip, you will still be able to visit the museum at usual museum entry charges.
 Advance booking is not required for a museum visit without a boat trip.

-Our Ghost Story Teller will tell stories in the museum at 1630, 1730, 1830, 1930 and 2030 on both days.
+Our Ghost Story Teller will tell stories in the museum at 1640, 1730, 1830, 1930 and 2030 on both days.
 Each story-telling session lasts about 20 minutes.
-Prepare for sinister spine-chilling tales that will make your blood curdle! (to be confirmed)
+Prepare for sinister spine-chilling tales that will make your blood curdle!

 The boat trip is not available to adults without children or to unsupervised children.
 Every child requires a ticket including babies.
 Museum admission is included and boat trip tickets are not sold without it.
 The museum will be open until the last boat has returned (around 2150) and visitors who have not bought combined tickets for the museum and the boat trip will be able to buy museum admission tickets only at the normal prices.
 If you want to book an additional adult or child as a separate booking after you have booked a party including at least one adult and one child, you can do so.

 You can book a whole boat for up to 12 people.
-You must book 12 places even if there are fewer than 12 people in your group.
-Bookings for a whole boat that are not for 12 people will be cancelled.
-This type of booking gives you exclusive use of a whole boat for your group.
-The group must include at least one child and at least two adults but when booking a whole group you simply book 12 whole-group places.
-You must select a boat that has 12 places available.
+Booking a whole boat gives you exclusive use of that boat during the trip for your group.
+The group must include at least one child and at least one adult.
+The booking system shows availability.

 All profits go to the charities who combine to bring you this event.